 PwC launched Challenge in 2002, to increase students' exposure to professional services and the world of public accounting.
-Since then, the competition has grown substantially, with nearly 100 schools involved and almost 40,000 participants.
-The case competition continues to have a significant impact on our participants, helping them to better understand the vast career opportunities in business professional services and connecting them with professionals in the industry.
-The characteristics that winning teams exhibit are critical thinking, presentation skills, teamwork, and time management.
+Since then, the competition has grown substantially, with nearly 100 schools involved and almost 45,000 participants.
+The case competition continues to have a significant impact on our participants, helping them to better understand the vast career opportunities in professional services and connecting them with those in the industry.
+Winning teams demonstrate critical thinking, strong presentation skills, teamwork, and time management.

 There are rewards, personal and financial.
 Team with friends to discuss and solve real world problems.
 Gain exposure to PwC professionals who will evaluate your teamwork, critical thinking and communication skills.
 Walk away with a stronger sense of professionalism and improved presentation skills, along with a broader network of relationships.

 Each member of a winning campus team will receive $250.
 Any school with 10 or more teams competing will have a runner-up award of $200 per person.